appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/tuist-commands.md

 ### Prerequisites

-Before you run the **Tuist Commands** step, you must complete certain prerequisites, as detailed in the table below:
+Before running the **Tuist Commands** step, you must complete certain prerequisites, as detailed in the table below:

 | Prerequisite Workflow Step                              | Description                                                                                                                                                                    |
 |---------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|